 Despite this, people with narcolepsy do not actually tend to sleep more hours in a day than people without the condition.
 This naturally implies that people with this condition get less sleep at night, and indeed many complain of unrefreshing nighttime sleep that's often interrupted by nightmares.

 Sleep paralysis occurs just before going to sleep or just after waking up.
 A temporary but complete paralysis prevents the person from moving for a few seconds.
-Sleep paralysis isn't actually that rare, especially in children, but it's only a sign of narcolepsy if one also experiences the primary symptom of suddenly falling asleep in the daytime.
+Sleep paralysis isn't actually that rare, especially in children, but it's only a sign of narcolepsy if the person also experiences the primary symptom of suddenly falling asleep in the daytime.

 Hypnagogic phenomena (hallucinations) also occur just before drifting off to sleep.
 Hypnopompic phenomena are hallucinations that occur just after waking, but are even rarer.
 Basically, they are vivid dreams that project into the waking period.
 Because they occur in people who aren't actually asleep, these dreams are sometimes called hallucinations.

 There is one potential complication of narcolepsy, which is also a risk in other sleep disorders, and that's having an accident due to fatigue.
 The urge to sleep is so sudden and irresistible that it's more like passing out than going to sleep.
+These are sometimes called “sleep attacks”.
 It's been known to happen while operating a motor vehicle or heavy machinery.
 Similarly, people who don't sleep well at night may be below par in the daytime, whether they feel an urge to sleep or not.
 Even minor fatigue can impair judgement, making vehicles and heavy machinery dangerous.
 Controlling the symptoms of narcolepsy can go a long way towards preventing accidents.

 Making the Diagnosis